mjgpy3/docker-workshop/README.md

 A Docker workshop, evolving through git branches

 ## Goals
- - Use docker-compose to connect to REDIS
- - Exec into REDIS to query data
+ - Connect the "balancer" up to each node using docker-compose